Skip to main content

 The Future of Cybersecurity

-Cybersecurity job growth shows no signs of slowing down.
-Businesses, organizations and individuals continue to gain access to more advanced technology, while technology itself is increasingly entwined with daily life.
+Cybersecurity job growth shows no signs of slowing down, according to BLS.* Businesses, organizations and individuals continue to gain access to more advanced technology, while technology itself is increasingly entwined with daily life.

-Cyber threats can be sourced back to individuals, groups, or even governmental agencies.
-Per a 2021 Forbes article, nation-state cyber attacks are performed by governments to wage cyber war on other countries.
+Cyber threats can be sourced back to individuals, groups or even governmental agencies.
+According to Forbes, nation-state cyber attacks are performed by governments to wage cyber war on other countries.
 This means world events can greatly affect the realm of cybersecurity.

-A career in cybersecurity means you can be on the front lines of protecting technology and the people that use it.
+A career in cybersecurity means you can be on the front lines of protecting technology and the people who use it.

 Discover more about SNHU's online cybersecurity degree: Find out what courses you'll take, skills you'll learn and how to request information about the program.